Chart Color Schemes

 Mundijong has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the suburb of Mundijong is around 1,565.
-This reflects an increase of 319 people since the 2021 Census, which reported a population of 1,246 people.
-The change was inferred from the resident population estimate of 1,495 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 85 persons per square kilometer.
-Mundijong's growth rate of 25.6% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 52.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Mundijong's estimated population is around 1,528.
+This reflects a growth of 282 people since the 2021 Census, which reported a population of 1,246.
+The increase was inferred from AreaSearch's estimate of 1,421 residents following examination of ABS ERP data release in June 2024 and validation of three new addresses since the Census date.
+This results in a density ratio of 83 persons per square kilometer.
+Mundijong's growth rate of 22.6% since the 2021 census exceeds the national average of 9.7%.
+Interstate migration contributed approximately 52.0% to overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth is projected for national statistical areas.
-The suburb of Mundijong is expected to expand by 267 persons to reach a total population of around 1,832 by 2041, reflecting a gain of approximately 6.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future demographic trends project an above median population growth for national statistical areas.
+By 2041, the Mundijong SA2 is expected to expand by 257 persons, reflecting a gain of 8.8% over 17 years.

 Frequently Asked Questions - Population